gaycodegal/sniffle-interpreter/README.md

   - copies an expression; useful for avoiding side effects of cdr
 - (exit)
   - exits the REPL (Read-Eval-Print Loop)
+- (let ((VAR EXP)...)
+EXP)
+  - set multiple vars for use as a temporary new local environment
+  - useful for temporarily storing values that might be changed by recursive calls

 ## Rules important for use